Bit-Quill/amazon-timestream-tools/integrations/influxdb_connector/influxdb-timestream-connector/README.md

 | Latest valid timestamp. | Fifteen minutes in the future from the current time. |
 | Oldest valid timestamp. | `mag_store_retention_period` days before the current time. |

+### Database and Table Creation Delay

+There is a delay of one second added before deleting or creating a table or database.
+This is because of Timestream for LiveAnalytics' "Throttle rate for CRUD APIs" [quota](https://docs.aws.amazon.com/timestream/latest/developerguide/ts-limits.html#limits.default) of one table/database deletion/creation per second.

 ## Caveats

 ### Line Protocol Tag Requirement

 In order to ingest to Timestream for LiveAnalytics, every line protocol point must include at least one tag.

+### Query String Parameters

+The connector expects query string parameters to be included as `queryParameters` or `queryStringParameters` in requests.